-What does it mean when you are diagnosed with secondary progressive MS from the beginning?
+What does it mean to be diagnosed with secondary progressive MS?

 What is secondary progressive MS?